ChaninduDewnith/WebAPIDev-Test/project.md

 3. Implement collection routes for provinces, districts, stations, and vehicles.
 4. Implement member routes for each resource using path parameters.
 5. Implement the vehicle ping read route.
+6. Implement `POST /auth/login` and JWT middleware.
-6. Implement `deviceKeys` generation and the POST ping endpoint with auth.
+7. Implement the POST ping endpoint.
-7. Test the API with sample requests using `curl` or a browser.
+8. Test the API with sample requests using `curl` or a browser.